Your Tel Aviv Itinerary: An Honest Guide

 The night before

-You have a great selection of Plum Guide apartments to stay in in Tel Aviv, so think about where you want to make base.
-You can choose from an array of neighbourhoods, with the Neve Tzedek district standing out as a trendy hub of boutiques and gelato parlours.
-There are great options along the coastline and upmarket lodgings in the exclusive Rothschild Boulevard.
+To start your Tel Aviv itinerary, you have a great selection of Plum Guide apartments to stay in in Tel Aviv, so think about where you want to make base.
+You can choose from an array of neighbourhoods, with the Neve Tzedek district standing out as a trendy hub of boutiques and gelato parlours (and Plum Guide homes like this stylish space).
+There are more great options along the coastline and upmarket lodgings in the exclusive Rothschild Boulevard.
 In this affluent and quiet area, you’ll be out for the night before you can say laila tov.

 The morning after

 Boker tov!
 Now, you could munch on corn flakes with your family… but breakfast has become a bit of a thing in the trendier parts of Tel Aviv.
-Tuck into juices and healthy vegan options in Café Xoho (don’t ask us how to pronounce it), where you can sip coffee on the patio.
+Tuck into juices and healthy vegan options in Café Xoho, where you can sip coffee on the patio.
 By the time you get the kids up and ready, it’s probably about 10pm, but don’t fret: Benedict restaurant serves breakfast 24/7, so you can totally mess up your hours.

 If you managed to get up and organised, well done: you’ve passed phase one.
 Here between spring and autumn, it’s likely to get pretty hot by noon.
 So, it might be a good idea to delve into the souks while it’s still bearable.
 Get a flavour of the sights, sounds and smells of Tel Aviv at the vast Carmel Market and haggle over carpets, food and souvenirs.